kesiev/rewtro/manual/datablocks.md

     <p><img src="images/image-load.png"></p>
 </div>

 Why the image is colored while our `sample.png` is just in white and transparent?
-The secret souce is into the `monocolor` image format.
+The secret sauce is into the `monocolor` image format.
 Rewtro supports up to 15 built-in image formats but just some of them are available.
 Each image format have its limits and perks.

 ### Monocolor format